 One such solution is PMI or Private Mortgage Insurance.
-This insurance reduces the lender’s risk and let you take a larger size mortgage loan, with a low down payment.
+This insurance reduces the lender’s risk and lets you take a larger size mortgage loan, with a low down payment.
 With the meltdown of the housing and mortgage market, lenders have tightened their underwriting standards.
-However, to the right borrower, lenders are willing to offer high LTV loan.
+However, to the right borrower, lenders are willing to offer a high LTV loan.

 Taking a Mortgage Loan

-Bills.com offers many valuable resources in helping you buy a house and take a mortgage loan, including a mortgage affordability calculator to help you determine a ball park figure of what you can purchase, based on your down payment, income, and general debt.
+Bills.com offers many valuable resources in helping you buy a house and take a mortgage loan, including a mortgage affordability calculator to help you determine a ballpark figure of what you can purchase, based on your down payment, income, and general debt.